 - Gator Baseball Staves Off Elimination with 7-2 Win Over South Carolina

-- Gator Men's Tennis Advances in NCAA Tournament
+- Gator Women's Tennis Blanks Marist in First Round of NCAA Tournament